New York State University Police

 Through a collaborative effort, we hope to make your experience at Binghamton University a safe and enjoyable one.

-Binghamton University has moved to the RAVE messaging system as its emergency email and text messaging provider.
-The new system will allow you to change or remove your ability to receive emergency alert notifications.
+Binghamton University uses the RAVE messaging system to register and send B-Alert emergency emails and text messages.
+The system allows you to change or remove your ability to receive emergency alert notifications.
 All members of the campus community are encouraged to check their account.

-Also be sure to check the Emergency Management Web Site that has been launched within the past year.
-This web site has a wealth of information about emergency planning, response and preparation.
-It can be found at http://emergency.binghamton.edu
+Also be sure to check the Emergency Management website that has a wealth of information about emergency planning, response and preparation.